GYNCOE/Mitchell.et.al.2022/README.md

 ### Steps To Run

-1. Save the .annotation files for the slide together in a subfolder under the main project
+1. Save the .annotation files for the slide together in a subfolder under the main project folder
-2. Open the .XML Import script and enter the address for the main project foler between the quotes at the bottom of the script
+2. Open the .XML Import script and enter the address for the main project folder between the quotes at the bottom of the script
 3. Run the script to generate the .XML import file.

 ## Dapo